-We allocate the transmission revenue requirements based on each load groups RCPD.
+We allocate the transmission revenue requirements based on each load groups regional coincident peak demand (RCPD).
 We have metering data for the direct billed and customers in the ASS and TOU load groups.
-For all other load groups (i.e., LOW, 015 and 360) we allocate the revenue requirement based on the loads groups ADMD.
-For more details on how these charges are calculated please refer to Calculating transmission prices on page 21.
+For all other load groups (i.e., LOW, 015 and 360) we allocate the revenue requirement based on the loads groups potentially controllable load.
+For more details on how these charges are calculated, refer to Calculating transmission prices on page 21.